Level 2 Certificate in Counselling Skills (Rqf) (Tquk)

 Entry Requirements

-• Age Requirement: You must be aged 19 or over at the start of the course.
+• Age Requirement: You must be aged 16 or over.

 • Initial Assessment: All applicants will complete an Initial Assessment to ensure suitability for the course.